Estonia

 There are two options for subscribing to the supplementary funded pension:

-• conclude a pension insurance contract with a life insurance company or
+- Conclude a pension insurance contract with a life insurance company or

-• make contributions to the voluntary pension fund.
+- Make contributions to the voluntary pension fund.

 There are also two options for receiving payments:

-• Payments based on the insurance contract or
+- Based on the insurance contract or

 Legislated Leaves